JiscCloudSolutions/aws-cloudtrail-event-monitoring/README.md

 https://aws.amazon.com/aws-cost-management/aws-budgets/

 ## Need help?
-Please get in touch and we'll be happy to help! :-) https://www.jisc.ac.uk/cloud
+Please get in touch and we'll be happy to help where we can. https://www.jisc.ac.uk/cloud